elliotclowes/learnt.me/Articles Read/2024-06/Article — Simon Collison - This used to be our playground.md

 I can’t possibly be on the money about all of this stuff, and you’re welcome to challenge my points of view.
 I’m just writing honestly about what I see and how it feels to me, even if my opinions will frustrate some of you.
 I sincerely believe that design needs critique; that it must be challenged and called to account to thrive.
 That means we shouldn’t be afraid to speak up, ask questions, and be prepared to be wrong.

-And so, I hope you don’t mind me throwing my hat in, but this web design thing did not go the way I thought it would and sometimes — just sometimes — it is desperately, crushingly dull.